4 Amazing Burger Places in Ohio | Alina Andras | NewsBreak Original

-If you live in Ohio and you like eating burgers from time to time, here is a list of four amazing burger spots that are well-known for serving absolutely delicious food, every day of the week.
+If you live in Ohio and you also happen to love burgers, here is a list of four great restaurants that are known for serving absolutely delicious burgers made with fresh ingredients only.

 4 Amazing Burger Places in Ohio